 -Freedom was a leader in steamboat construction as 108 steamboats were built in town as well as barges and other craft.

-–Valvoline Oil Company is located in town, and before this it was called Freedom Oil Company.
+–Valvoline Oil Company previously known as Freedom Oil Company is located in town.
 Prior to this Excelsior Oil Works occupied the same location.

 –Freedom Casket Company was founded in 1895 as Craig Manufacturing Company.

 -Freedom merged with Conway and New Sewickley Township to form Freedom Area School District.
-A new high school was built in 1971, and it is located in New Sewickley Township.
+A new high school located in New Sewickley Township was built in 1971.

--In the 1970’s, a lot of Third Street and the business district was razed in construct the Route 65 bypass.
+-In the 1970’s, most of Third Street and the business district was razed in construct the Route 65 bypass.
 The Vicary Mansion was threatened in this process, but it was saved by public interest and action by the Beaver County Commissioners and state officials.

 -Today, the Vicary Mansion is home to the Beaver County Historical Research and Landmarks Foundation, the official historical society of Beaver County.